IITH-Epoch/Projects-2022-2023-/Reinforcement Learning/OpenAI Taxi/README.md

 The goal is to use OpenAI Gym's Taxi-v3 environment and implement an algorithm to teach a taxi agent to navigate a small (5x5)gridworld. <br/>

 #### Taxi-v3 Environment Description : -
-The environment map looks something like the figure below <br/>
+The environment map looks something like the figure below. <br/>

 <img src="https://miro.medium.com/max/782/1*wLUSa716Be2cS3E3t3AjvA.png" width="40%" height="40%">